 There are a few different 3D Printing technologies.
 The main difference between them is the way layers are built in each one of them.
 Some of the widely used techniques are:-

-Many different materials are used for the 3D printing, like polyamide, glass filled polyamide, silver, steel, and titanium etc.
+Many different materials are used for 3D printing, like polyamide, glass filled polyamide, silver, steel, and titanium, etc.